Cabin Fever (2002 film): Writing

 Eli Roth co-wrote Cabin Fever with friend and former NYU roommate Randy Pearlstein in 1995 while Roth was working as a production assistant for Howard Stern's Private Parts.
 Roth was inspired to write the script after getting an intense skin infection after working on a farm in Iceland.
 Early attempts to sell the script were unsuccessful because studios felt that the horror genre had become unprofitable.
 In 1996, the film Scream was released to great success, leading studios to once again become interested in horror properties.
 Roth still could not sell his script, as studios told him that it should be more like Scream.
-Many potential financiers also found the film's content to be unsettling, including not only the gore but also the use of the word "nigger" early in the film.
+Many potential financiers also found the film's content to be unsettling, including not only the gore but also the use of the racial slur "nigger" early in the film.

-Roth was inspired to write the script based on his own experience with a skin infection he contracted while traveling abroad.
 Various elements of the script were inspired by Roth's favorite horror films, including The Texas Chain Saw Massacre (1974), The Last House on the Left (1972), and The Evil Dead (1981).
 David Lynch, whom Roth had worked under during the early stages of his career, had signed on to executive produce the film.
 However, Lynch is not credited in the final product.